gatein/gatein-wcm/README.md

 - Publishing workflow.
 - Versioning.

-This draft version has been tested on JBoss AS 7.1.1.Final.
+This draft version has been tested on JBoss EAP 6.1.0.Alpha1.

 Components
 ----------